 On October 26 – 28, 2018 Maranoa Regional Council and the townships and communities that make up the vast region hosted the Small Museums Conference with 85+ delegates travelling to the region from every part of Queensland including some from Western Australia.
 The theme – Yesterday, Today & Tomorrow brought amazing stories into focus all with a regional reference.

 Supported by Museums & Galleries Queensland the event is held every two years.
 A warm welcome was extended by Councillors and Michelle Blair, Coordinator for Regional Libraries, Arts & Culture Development at the time.
 The overall message – experience life in the Maranoa.

 - Keynote address – Liza Dale-Hallett speaks about the Invisible Farmer Project, Museums Victoria

 - Diving into digitisation – Fiona Hayward, Kilburnie Homestead, Banana Shire

-- What the war meant to Miles – Kylie Bourne, President of Miles Historical Village
+- What the war meant to Miles – Kylie Bourne, President, Miles Historical Village

 - Sweet home Wallumbilla – Community arts project creating the Jimmy Possum chair using materials preserved from abandoned homes in the Wallumbilla district

-- Bus trip to Mitchell where the brave experienced great artesian water in the Spa, a tour of Booringa Heritage Museum, and an introduction to Yumba Historical Preservation (Western Times news article) where we met up with Aunty Lynette Nixon – 2018 NAIDOC Female Elder of the Year
+- Trip to Mitchell where the brave experienced artesian water in the Spa, a tour of Booringa Heritage Museum, and an introduction to Yumba Historical Preservation (Western Times news article) where we met up with Aunty Lynette Nixon – 2018 NAIDOC Female Elder of the Year

 - Conference dinner under the stars at the Big Rig complex – Roma’s memorial to the pioneers of Australia’s oil and gas industry